shamim7999/interact_with_google_calendar_using_python_cli/README.md

 # Notes

 * **Google Calendar:**
   * Ensure that you have set up authentication credentials for accessing the Google Calendar API.
-Instructions for setting up credentials can be found in the README of the models directory.
-Keep track of your coffee supplies.
   * All date and time parameters are expected to be in ISO 8601 format.
   * The application interacts with Google Calendar using the provided Calendar model.